FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 ### Syntax highlighting for SJSON resources

-The code editor shows appropriate syntax highlighting for Autodesk Interactive resource types that use [SJSON format](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_managing_content_sjson_html), like *.unit*, *.level*, and *.script_flow_nodes*.
+The code editor shows appropriate syntax highlighting for Autodesk Interactive resource types that use [SJSON format], like *.unit*, *.level*, and *.script_flow_nodes*.

 ![SJSON highlighting](images/sjson.png)

-## Feedback and contributions welcome!

-If you tried out this extension, why not leave us a note on its [marketplace home page](https://marketplace.visualstudio.com/items?itemName=jschmidt42.stingray-debug)?
- We'd love to hear feedback about your experience, and any suggestions you have for things we could improve or add.

-If you'd like to get involved in adding more features, come on over to our [GitHub repository](https://github.com/jschmidt42/stingray-vscode-debugger).
-You can use the Issues tab to start a discussion, or jump right in and make your own fork.